JonasAlfredsson/docker-fail2ban/README.md

 traffic into three different "sub-chains" depending on what classification it sets on the data packet.
 In a similar manner you can actually split traffic inside these "sub-chains" into further "sub-sub-chains" for even finer control of what should happen to the packets.
-This is actually what the Docker service does, by attaching a `DOCKER` chain onto the `FORWARD` chain.
+This is actually [what the Docker service does][10], by attaching a `DOCKER` chain onto the `FORWARD` chain.
 If you have the Docker service running you should be able to see these chains if you run the following command on your host.
 ```bash
 sudo iptables -L
 ```